A necessary prepping mindset begins with each of us as individuals.

 A refined focus will improve your overall safety, situational awareness, and daily life.
 It will also establish a solid base to build on for dealing with a significant event, should it happen.

 Being more alert in your daily life will force you to look and see the world around you.
 In turn, you’ll pick your head up out of your phone and see what’s going on.
 You’ll become part of the active world again.

 Learn the Basics Now

 Now is the time to become more knowledgeable in an essential prepping mindset.
 Learning skills now will allow you to learn in conditions that aren’t stressful, without your life depends upon them.
 Adding new skills lets you learn through trial and error and to establish a solid foundation.

 If you are a seasoned prepper, learning, or rehashing the basics will help reinforce what you already know.

-Additionally, it will cause you to reexamine your current plans, strategies and actual preps.
-When you do, you will learn and improve upon what you already have in place.
+Additionally, it will cause you to reexamine your current plans, strategies, and actual preps.
+When you do, you will learn and improve on what you already have in place.